 Reduced Cholesterol Levels

-Too much LDL cholesterol in your body makes fats and other dangerous substances build up in the inner parts of your arteries, creating plaque (6).
+Too much LDL cholesterol in your body makes fats and other substances build up in the inner parts of your arteries, creating plaque (6).
 Plaque makes your arteries clog and narrow, which in turn restricts blood flow.

 The decreased blood flow is associated with angina or chest pain, shortness of breath, and signs and symptoms of coronary artery disease (3).
 In addition, when plaque builds entirely in your arteries, causing a complete blockage, you may suffer from a heart attack (3).